Kader Bahini

-Kader Bahini (Force of Kader) was an independent militia created during the Bangladesh Liberation War of 1971, the other being Mukti Bahini.
+Kader Bahini (Force of Kader) was an independent militia created during the Bangladesh War of Independence of 1971, the other being Mukti Bahini.
 It was named after its leader, Kader Siddique.

-The militia operated against the Pakistan Army in Tangail zone.
-It comprised an estimated 50,000 civilians.
+The militia operated against the Pakistan Army in Tangail.
 Siddique was wounded at the Makrar battle near Balla village.
 Kader Bahini is notable for the capture of a Pakistani ship with large quantities of arms and ammunition at Bhuapur.
 They also captured several armored cars along with bulletproof carriers.

+The Kader Bahini fought 73 battles against the Pakistan Armed Forces and collaborators.
+Kader Bahini killed more than 3,000 Pakistani troops and collaborators, and took more than 10,000 Pakistani troops and Razakar militias as POWs in the entirety of the Bangladesh War of Independence.

 Background

-A planned military pacification carried out by the Pakistan Army – codenamed Operation Searchlight – started on 25 March to curb the Bengali nationalist movement by taking control of the major cities on 26 March, and then eliminating all opposition, political or military, within one month.
+A planned military operation carried out by the Pakistan Army – codenamed Operation Searchlight – started on 25 March to curb the Bengali nationalist movement by taking control of the major cities on 26 March, and then eliminating all opposition, political or military, within one month.
 Before the beginning of the operation, all foreign journalists were systematically deported from East Pakistan.

-During the war there were widespread killings and other atrocities – including the displacement of civilians in Bangladesh (East Pakistan at the time) and widespread violations of human rights began with the start of Operation Searchlight on 25 March 1971.
-Members of the Pakistani military and supporting militias killed an estimated 300,000 to 3,000,000 people, and raped 200,000–400,000 Bangladeshi women in a systematic campaign of genocidal rape.
+During the war, there were widespread killings and other atrocities – including the displacement of civilians in East Pakistan and widespread violations of human rights began with the start of Operation Searchlight on 25 March 1971.

 Formation

-On 1 March 1971 the Tangail district unit of Swadhin Bangla Gono Mukti Parishad was formed.
+On 1 March 1971, the Tangail district unit of Swadhin Bangla Gono Mukti Parishad was formed.
 They organised the local youths and provided them with military training.
-After the launch of operation searchlight, local Mukti Bahinis in Tangail set up blockades on the road to Tangail at Goran-Satiachara in Mirzapur.
-The Pakistan army entered Tangail on 3 April, breaking through the blockade.
-Abdul Kader Siddique who was then a leader of Chhatra League form the Kader Bahini composed Mukti Bahini from Tangail soon after.
-Naik Habibur Rahman Mia, a veteran (since 1955) of the 2nd East Bengal Regiment and who had been a Weapons Instructor at EBRC, was one of the Company Commanders of the Kaderia Bahini.
+After the launch of operation searchlight, local Mukti Bahini members in Tangail set up blockades on the road to Tangail at Goran-Satiachara in Mirzapur.
+The Pakistan Army entered Tangail on 3 April, breaking through the blockade.
+Abdul Kader Siddique who was then a leader of Chhatra League formed the Kader Bahini composed of Mukti Bahini members from Tangail soon after.
+Naik Habibur Rahman Mia, a veteran (since 1951) of the 2nd East Bengal Regiment and who had been a Weapons Instructor at EBRC, was one of the Company Commanders of the Kaderia Bahini.
 The in-charge of training was 41 year old Ghatail, Tangail native, retired Subedar Major of the 1st East Bengal Regiment, Khondokar Abu Taher, who was one of the first generation recruits of the 1st East Bengal Regiment in 1949, retired in 1970 as Sub.
 Maj and had been a Weapons Instructor at PMA Kakul.
-Lance Naik Mohiuddin and Sepoy Abdul Majid of East Bengal Regiment were Commando Platoon Leaders.
+Lance Naik Mohiuddin and Sepoy Abdul Mazid of East Bengal Regiment were Commando Platoon Leaders.
 At its height the force had at its disposal more than 15,000 .303 and Chinese Rifles, 2,000 SLRs, 800 LMGs and MMGs, 200 Antitank Rocket Launchers, 80 odd 50 Cal Heavy Machine Guns, 150 60mm mortars, 40 81mm mortars, 12 105 mm Recoilless Guns, and 10 120 mm mortars.